DataSQRL/datasqrl.github.io/docs/intro.md

 ## Getting Started

 If you are new to DataSQRL, start with the [Getting Started](../getting-started/overview) section of this documentation.

-It contains the [Quickstart tutorial](../getting-started/quickstart) that only takes a few minutes and an extended [DataSQRL introduction](../getting-started/intro/overview) which teaches you everything you need to know to start building data APIs with DataSQRL.
+* The [Quickstart](../getting-started/quickstart) shows you how to build a streaming application in a few minutes.
+* The [DataSQRL tutorial](../getting-started/intro/overview) introduces you to all the concepts of DataSQRL in more depth while building a customer 360° application and recommendation engine.

-You can also learn more about [DataSQRL](../getting-started/concepts/datasqrl), [why it exists](../getting-started/concepts/why-datasqrl), and [whether to use DataSQRL](../getting-started/comparison/overview) for your next data service implementation.
+You can also learn more about [DataSQRL](../getting-started/concepts/datasqrl), [why it exists](../getting-started/concepts/why-datasqrl), and [whether to use DataSQRL](../getting-started/concepts/when-datasqrl) for your event-driven microservice or streaming application.

 ## Getting Information

-The [reference documentation](../reference/overview) covers all aspects of DataSQRL and the SQRL language in detail.
+The [reference documentation](../reference/overview) covers all aspects of DataSQRL in detail.
+If you want more information on how to use DataSQRL or are looking for comprehensive documentation, this is your place to go.

 DataSQRL is an open-source project.
 If you want to learn more about the internals or contribute to the project, take a look at the [developer documentation](../dev/overview).